Boonton Historical Society and Museum

 Fosterfields Living Historical Farm

-General Joseph Warren Revere, grandson of Paul Revere, bought the property in the mid-1800s and built the impressive Gothic Revival home, The Willows.
-Charles Foster purchased the farm in 1881, changing its name to Fosterfields, and it was here that Caroline Foster lived 98 of her 102 years.
-As she wished, Fosterfields offers an incomparable opportunity to experience our agricultural heritage, providing through its living history programs and tours a fascinating look at life in the late Victorian era.
+General Joseph Warren Revere, grandson of Paul Revere, bought this former Colonial-era farm property in the mid-1800s and built the impressive Gothic Revival home, The Willows.
+Charles Foster purchased the farm in 1881, changing its name to Fosterfields, and it was here that his daughter, Caroline Foster, lived 98 of her 102 years.
+As she wished, Fosterfields today offers an incomparable opportunity to experience Morris County's agricultural heritage, providing through its living history programs and tours, a fascinating look at agrarian life in the late Victorian era.
 The Willows at Fosterfields Living Historical FarmRead Less

 Discover the "Birthplace of the Telegraph" and Morristown's special place in the Industrial Revolution.
 This 7.5-acre site is comprised of eight historic structures.
 Among these are the home of Stephen Vail, the proprietor of the Speedwell Ironworks, restored to the period of 1844-1864, and the Factory Building where Samuel F.B.
 Morse and Alfred Vail first publicly demonstrated the telegraph.
 This is one of four Morris County National Historic Landmarks.
 Historic SpeedwellRead Less

 Jefferson Township Museum: The George Chamberlain House

 The Jefferson Township Museum is located in the George Chamberlain House, built in the 1870s for Amos Chamberlain, a resident of Milton Village, for his son George and his wife Ruth Elizabeth Speaker.
 The museum is on the State and National Registers of Historic Places.
 Miss Elizabeth’s Shoppe is open to the public during museum hours.
 The museum is open the first Sunday of every month March to December from 1 to 4 p.m.